pdrummond/pauldrummond-site/posts/nextjs-crud-part-one.md

 ---
-title: "React NextJS app using Prisma and Postgres (Part 1)"
+title: "React NextJS app using Prisma and Postgres"
 subtitle: "Part 1 of a React tutorial on how to create a CRUD webapp using Next.js 13, Prisma and Postgres."
 date: "2025-01-07"
 ---